aenuros/Pig-Latin/README.md

 - take entire sentence and apply pig latin to it (success)
 - ignore punctuation
-- (reach goal) make database of words with their IPA to notate mismatch between pronunciation/spelling -e.g user input: "this is an herb"
+- (reach goal) make database of words with their IPA to notate mismatch between pronunciation/spelling
+      - e.g user input: "this is an herb"
       - check database (SQL?)
       - note that herb has two IPAS: Erb and herb
       - Ask user: "Which of these pronunciations is closer to you?
 1. erb 2. herb"